alexgutscher26/MonitorFlow/README.md

 ## Enjoy!

-You should now have a fully functional instance of PingPanda running locally.
+You should now have a fully functional instance of MonitorFlow running locally.

 ## Technologies Used